emacsmirror/faustine/README.md

 ```
 - Require the file in your `~/.emacs`:
 `(require 'emacs-faust-ide nil 'noerror)`
-- Open a .dsp file
+- Open a .dsp file (or use `faustine-configure` to set your own Faust file extension)
 - Use `C-h m` for help and commands

 ### Can I thank you?